A Rewarding Profession

 The Department of Elementary Education offers undergraduate majors in Early Childhood Education and Elementary Education, as well as dual majors in Early Childhood/Early Childhood Special Education and Elementary/Special Education.
 Each major may be completed in four years.
 Upon graduation, you will be eligible for an Indiana teaching license.

-Early Childhood Education The early childhood initial licensure program (Birth-3rd grade) is designed to prepare outstanding teachers of young children who will have a strong foundation in child development theory and research and developmentally appropriate methodology.
-The license effectively prepares candidates for teaching the variety of ages within the early childhood years.
+The early childhood initial licensure program (Birth-3rd grade) is designed to prepare outstanding teachers of young children who will have a strong foundation in child development theory and research and developmentally appropriate methodology.
+The major effectively prepares candidates for teaching the variety of ages within the early childhood years.